Sebastian Korda follows in father’s footsteps at Aussie Open

 Does he think he can beat him now, though?

-“I think so,” he said, allowing himself another grin.
+“I think so,” he said, allowing himself another sheepish grin.
 “But I don’t want to.”

-If he wins the Australian Open junior title, that just might suffice.
+Winning the Australian Open junior title just might suffice.
 It’s a step toward getting his own sign in the Wall of Champions at Rod Laver Arena someday.